 Also, I want to invite anyone who has been touched by suicide to share your experiences in the comments below.
 Although we can offer general thoughts on this subject, it is your insight that adds truth and nuance to this discussion and helps those facing similar circumstances feel less alone.

-Although commonalities exist amongst people who have experienced a certain type of loss, individual grief is unique to the person experiencing it and their relationship with the person who died.
-Although we can talk in averages and generalities, no article, grief theory, or set of symptoms will ever perfectly sum up your grief experience.
+Although commonalities exist amongst people who have experienced a specific type of loss, individual grief is unique to the person experiencing it and their relationship with the person who died.
+We can talk in averages and generalities, but no article, grief theory, or set of symptoms will ever perfectly sum up your grief experience.

-When referring an individual's death from suicide…
+When discussing an individual's death from suicide…

-Suicide as a traumatic loss…
+Suicide as a Traumatic Loss…